ryouchinsa/ryouchinsa.github.io/edit/README.md

 - "Set to the first point" to set the point to the first point.
 - "Point size up/down" to change the size of points.

-When you right click on the polygon, edit menu opens.
+When you right click on the label, edit menu opens.
 - "Copy as erase mask" to copy the polygon as an erase mask.
 - "Cut using erase mask" to cut the polygon using the erase mask.
 - "Convert to polygon" to change to polygon.